 After I plunged in, I waited for the bubbles to rise so I could see clearly.
-Through the lens of my mask, the crystal clear aqua-blue water was invigorating.
-I remember seeing so many colorful and tiny intricate "creatures."
+Through the lens of my mask, I looked up through the crystal clear aqua-blue water and felt invigorated.
+I remember seeing so many colorful and intricate “creatures” and corals.

-From that day on I became super stoked about marine life, marine biology, and this new intricate underwater world.
+From that day on I became pretty stoked about marine life, marine biology, and this new underwater world.

 In 1980, I traveled to Maui for the first time, with my family.
 We stayed for a month and visited what was then a totally unpopulated Wailea beach (The Grand Wailea and Four Season Resorts now encompass the area).